 We’ve all been told we need a capsule wardrobe — a few, essential items that create a signature brand or look and that can be thrown together in many different and savvy combinations.
-Well, here’s the furniture version: the Los Angeles-based Capsule furniture brand.
+Well, here’s the furniture version: the Los Angeles-based Capsule budget-friendly furniture brand.
 Capsule’s direct-to-consumer interior design products are brought to you straight from the manufacturer and are built to cover all your basic furniture needs.

 Partnering with Art Center College of Design in 2013, Capsule asked students to create a budget-conscious, stylish chair.
 John Ismus made the winning design (above), the Knook Sectional Sofa, which launched at Wanted Design in New York City.
 It retails at $1,467

 “We are a design startup that partners directly with emerging designers and manufacturers to produce beautiful and affordable furniture,”said Justine Kalisz of Capsule Design Studio.
 “It is our mission to support emerging designers and bring good design to everyone.”

 Capsule furniture is created for the aspirational lifestyle — typically for those residents of starter homes or “new nesters” that need a cool style injection but don’t necessarily have the budget to back it up.
 By cutting out the retail middlemen and by working directly with the manufacturer together with talented young US-based artists and designers, Capsule can cut costs to the consumer and make it all viable.